joshbegley/nyt-latest/README.md

 `This word has appeared in 72 articles on NYTimes.com in the past year.
 Can you use it in a sentence?`\
 https://nytimes.com/2025/05/07/learning/word-of-the-day-sabbatical.html

-**Inter’s old limitations beginning to look like new frontiers - next stop, Munich**\
+**Inter’s old limitations are beginning to look like new frontiers - next stop, Munich**\
-`Joy and despair were in high supply as Inter claimed victory in a Champions League semi-final for the ages`\
+`Joy and despair were in high supply as Inter claimed victory against Barcelona in a Champions League semi-final for the ages`\
 https://nytimes.com/athletic/6338493/2025/05/07/inter-barcelona-champions-league-semi-final/

 **Late Night Doesn’t Mind Canada Putting Trump in the Friend Zone**\